anniezh12/hiring-engineers/answers.md

 ```

->  Q1.Add tags in the Agent config file and show us a screen shot of your host and its tags on the Host Map page in Datadog.
+>  Question.
+Add tags in the Agent config file and show us a screen shot of your host and its tags on the Host Map page in Datadog.

 In the terminal switch to super user(since I installed Datadog agent as super user i.e su)
  ```